State-by-state updates on demonstrations planned

 Wolf on Thursday also ordered the Capitol closed to workers for two days this week.

-It is already closed to the public because of COVID-19 restrictions, and it was to be closed Monday for Martin Luther King Jr. Day.
+It was already closed to the public because of COVID-19 restrictions, and it was to be closed Monday for Martin Luther King Jr. Day.

 Wolf said the Capitol will be closed Tuesday and Wednesday around the swearing-in of three statewide officials and Biden’s inauguration.

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday